 Before my PhD, I did an AHRC-funded MPhil (2019) at the University of Cambridge, looking at the understanding and experience of suicide among elderly people in England, 1700-1815.
 I achieved my BA in History from the University of Cambridge in 2018.
-My undergraduate thesis won the History Today Undergraduate Dissertation Prize (presented in association with the Royal Historical Society) for the best undergraduate dissertation.
+My undergraduate thesis won the History Today Undergraduate Dissertation Prize (presented in association with the Royal Historical Society) for the best undergraduate dissertation in England.
 This dissertation also won the Cambridge Historical Society Prize for joint-best undergraduate dissertation at the University of Cambridge.

 I am interested in histories of the emotions, death, sexuality and food.

 My current PhD research explores the experience of feeling suicidal in England and Wales, 1700-1850.
 This research engages with histories of suicide, the emotions, letter-writing, religion, material culture and the body.
 My previous research has looked at middle-aged women's sexuality in the eighteenth-century, and the history of sexuality remains a keen interest of mine.

 First Year History Faculty Induction Programme: 15 supervisions, 2 seminars

 Part II, Paper 1, Historical Argument and Practice: 2 seminars on 'Postmodernism'

 HE+ Conference: Workshop on 'Looking for the Emotions in History'